mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 The decentralized and autonomous LPWAN can be built on any permissionless blockchain, such as Ethereum blockchain or DataHighway.com.

-All LPWAN devices and miners are connected to Supernodes that are hosted by global communitys.
-Based on this, the Multi-token mining between LPWANs, Miner Health and Device Provisioning are introduced to answer the LPWAN deployment considerations mentioned in the previous chapter [see 2.1.3](#213-deployment-considerations).
-Inter-chain Data Marketplace is designed to facilitate the data movement between different LPWAN and apps.
+All LPWAN devices and miners are connected to Supernodes that are hosted by global community via MXC Controller.
+Based on this, the Multi-token mining between LPWANs, Meta-XP and Device Provisioning are introduced to answer the LPWAN deployment considerations mentioned in the previous chapter [see 2.1.3](#213-deployment-considerations).
+Inter-chain Data NFT Marketplace is designed to facilitate the data movement between different LPWAN and apps.
 Anyone can easily build this network for Metaverse and bridge offline world to online world by collecting the data from devices.

 ### 4.1 Blockchain Supernodes.